 The California Statewide Communities Development Corporation (CSCDC) has provided $10 million of New Markets Tax Credit (NMTC) allocation to West Hills Community College District (WHCC) for its new Agricultural Science facility in Coalinga, California, also known as the “Farm of the Future”.
-The facility will include a 15,000 square foot career and technical education complex, a student-run farmer’s market, and an 885kW solar facility that will result in $400,000 in annual savings.
+The facility includes a 15,000 square foot career and technical education complex, a student-run farmer’s market, and an 885kW solar facility that resulted in $400,000 in annual savings.

 CSCDC has partnered with Chase and Northern California Communities Loan Fund (NCCLF) to provide a NMTC financing to assist WHCC with completing its financing for the Farm of the Future.